ElinaFF/PICO/ml.md

 ###### Add scikit-learn algorithm

-The MeDIC support the addition of Sklearn models as long as they have a method to extract the importance of features in the prediction.
+The PICO support the addition of Sklearn models as long as they have a method to extract the importance of features in the prediction.
 After clicking on the button to add a Sklearn algorithms, the user must give the import information of the algorithm.
-The MeDIC will try to import and verify that it is compatible.
-If it is, the user can choose to add the HP to explore by using the table provided by the MeDIC, or to do it manually.
+The PICO will try to import and verify that it is compatible.
+If it is, the user can choose to add the HP to explore by using the table provided by the PICO, or to do it manually.
 The user must also select which attribute contains the features importances.

 ###### Add custom algorithm